yhan9848/MP6D/README.md

 2. data.
 The 77 videos in the dataset.
 3. data_syn1.
 25,000 synthetic images of the 20 objects.
 4. data_syn2.
 25,000 synthetic images of the 20 objects.
-5. image_sets.
-Separation of the videos into training set (train.txt) and the testing set (test.txt).
-6. models_cad.
+5. models_cad.
 20 CAD models of Ply format.

 ## The description of the Archive  in the directories: